MatasKvn/C/bigInteger/readme.md

 places the sum of "a" and "b" into "output"
 ///

-# absolute value arithmetic operations
+# Absolute value arithmetic operations
 ///
 void sumBigIntAbs(BigInt a, BigInt b, BigInt* output) places the sum of "a" and "b" absolute values into "output"